 - Stiff and difficult to bend or flex

 - Red in appearance

 Psoriatic arthritis is a condition that causes inflammation of the skin that causes psoriasis.
-Psoriasis is a condition that causes patchy, red and scaly skin, and joints( arthritis).
-This disease tends to affects the tips of the elbows and knees, the scalp, the navel, and skin around the genital areas or anus.
+Psoriasis is a condition that causes patchy, red, and scaly skin, and joints( arthritis).
+This disease mostly affects the tips of the elbows and knees, the navel, the scalp, and skin around the genital areas or anus.

 Only 10% to 30% of people with psoriasis will get psoriatic arthritis.
 This type of arthritis usually affects people within the age groups of 30 and 50, but it can start as early as childhood.